Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/ellipses.md

 least* three dimensions (assuming of course that the first dimension is at least size `2` and the last dimension is at least size `3`).

-Above, we saw that a tuple index implicitly ends in some number of trivial `:` slices.
+Previously, we saw that a [tuple index](tuples.md) implicitly ends in some number of trivial `:` slices.
 We can also see here that a tuple index always implicitly ends with an ellipsis, serving the same purpose.
 In other words:

 > **An ellipsis automatically serves as a stand-in for the "correct" number of trivial `:` slices to select the intermediate axes of an array**.